openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

                               inspector agent will retain logs from the ramdisk that called the inspector service.

-enable_inspector_discovery: Boolean value, default true.
+enable_inspector_discovery: Boolean value, default false.
 This instructs
                             inspector to add new nodes that are discovered via PXE booting on the same network to ironic.